-The “Mountaineer Bunker” serves all veterans, current service members (Active, National Guard/Reserves) and family members, whether they are receiving benefits or not.
+The Center for Veteran, Military and Family Programs, “Mountaineer Bunker,” serves all veterans, current service members (Active, National Guard/Reserves) and family members, whether or not they are receiving benefits.

 Our 2,500 square-foot space is located the Mountainlair Student Union, Room 214.
-This designated safe space is where military affiliated students can come to connect, share common experiences and be part of this unique community.
+This is a designated space where military affiliated students can come to connect, share common experiences and be part of this unique community.
 Within our space, we offer access to computers, free printing, study tables, tutoring for specific courses and free coffee.

 In addition to the amenities, our staff works with and answers questions about how to start and maintain VA benefits.
-We are here to serve those who have served.
+It is our pleasure to serve those who have served.

 Collegiate Recovery Program

 The WVU Collegiate Recovery Program (CRP) supports students in recovery by promoting a healthy, balanced and meaningful life on campus.
 We welcome any student in recovery from substance use disorders, eating disorders and any other mental health or behavioral disorder.
 Our activities and events are also open to students who have been impacted by the addictions of others and students who want to support their peers living in recovery.

 We offer a wide-variety of wellness and recovery-oriented activities and programming, including a variety of peer support groups (including groups for loved ones impacted by addiction), mindfulness and meditation, outdoor adventure programming, sober social events, nutritional programs and music therapy.